LIAM: Multimodal Transformer for Language Instructions, Images, Actions and Semantic Maps: Experiments

 \subsection{Quantitative Results}

 In our experiments, we used OpenCLIP with ViT B-32 as our backbone, which we found to be the most suitable in our experiments.
 From Table \ref{table:actionacc}, first, we observe that the fine-tuning of the CLIP backbone brought benefits in increasing the accuracy and the F1 score.
 Although the improvement in accuracy is not significant, e.g., 73.00\%, 76.97\%, 77.52\% in the seen data, 71.87\%, 79.56\%, 76.89\% in the unseen data, respectively.
-The improvement in F1 score is relatively huge, 8\% in the seen data, and around 15\% improvement in unseen data, when the triple contrastive pre-alignment is performed.
-Second, the semantic map improved the model's performance for the zero-shot backbone and triple-aligned backbone, showing the potential of using the map as an extra modality to enhance the model's spatial understanding rather than solely given the ego-centric RGB images.
+When the triple contrastive pre-alignment is applied, the F1 score improves by 8\% on seen data and by around 20\% on unseen data, compared to the contrastive alignment approach.
+Second, the semantic map improved the model's performance for the zero-shot backbone and triple-aligned backbone, showing the potential of using the map as an extra modality to enhance the model's spatial understanding rather than solely given the egocentric RGB images.
 The backbone fine-tuned with image-to-action alignment has an acceptable accuracy score but a relatively low F1 score; this indicates that the model still suffers from the imbalanced data problem.